William Jesse Ramey

-William "Jesse" Ramey (January 28, 1891 – May 26, 1963) is a vintage master carver of fish decoys.
+William Jesse Ramey (January 28, 1891 – May 26, 1963) was an American vintage master carver of fish decoys.
 His work is sometimes attributed to "Jess Ramey", though he was known to his friends as Jesse (his actual middle name).
 His work, along with Oscar W. Peterson's, formed the basis of what is now considered the "Cadillac style".

 Ramey primarily carved decoys for himself and some friends.
 His output was very limited and therefore his pieces are considered fairly rare, even in highly used condition.

 His pieces have been seen in the following museum exhibits: